 501.7 Submittal Requirements.
-Upon completion of the field prequalification, a submittal shall be provided to the licensed design professional that demonstrates suitable properties for workability, material and structural performance, and durability for the intended construction project.
+Upon completion of the field prequalification, a submittal shall be provided to the licensed design professional that demonstrates suitable properties for workability, structural performance, and durability for the intended construction project.
 The submittal shall include the following:

-- a) Information about the constituent materials or the technical datasheet of the pre-packaged products 3D printing materials and evidence of compliance with this standard, - b) Mixture proportions and characteristics including the proposed ranges of mixture proportions and changes in 3D printing materials to adjust mixtures to accommodate changes in project and to comply with contract documents. - b) Batching instructions, batching sequence, mixing times, and waiting times, - c) Acceptable flow or slump and air content ranges measured at the point of extrusion, - d) Fresh, hardened, and durability properties determined from laboratory prequalification testing, - e) Fresh and hardened properties determined from field prequalification testing, - g) Fresh and hardened properties determined from full scale structural testing performed in accordance with Section 405, where applicable. - f) Print stop interlayer protocols, where applicable, and - g) Early-age protection and curing procedures, where applicable.
+- a) Information about the constituent materials or the technical datasheet of the pre-packaged products and evidence of compliance with this standard, - b) Mixture proportions and characteristics including the proposed ranges of mixture proportions and changes in 3D printing materials to adjust mixtures to accommodate changes in project and to comply with contract documents, - c) Batching instructions, batching sequence, mixing times, and waiting times, - d) Acceptable flow or slump and air content ranges measured at the point of extrusion, - e) Fresh, hardened, and durability properties determined from laboratory prequalification testing, - f) Fresh and hardened properties determined from field prequalification testing, - g) Fresh and hardened properties determined from full-scale structural testing performed in accordance with Section 405, where applicable, - h) Print stop interlayer protocols, where applicable, and - i) Early-age protection and curing procedures, where applicable.